 “The Dome” (n) – Colloquial name of the part of Amundsen-Scott South Pole Station covered by the geodesic dome weather skin to help keep buildings from getting buried by snow.
 Commissioned in 1975, demolished in 2005.
 Replaced by the new Elevated Station.

 Club 90 South (n) – Bar at Amundsen-Scott South Pole Station.
-Built by the Navy well-beloved by me.
+Built by the Navy and beloved by me.

-Polie (n) – A person who has wintered-over at Amundsen-Scott South Pole Station.
+Polie (n) – A person who is/has been at Amundsen-Scott South Pole Station.

 Polie (adj.) – 1.
-Pretaining to the actions, people, or places at Amundsen-Scott South Pole Station.
-2. Patently crazy, primarily evidence being the willing agreement to spend a year at Amundsen-Scott South Pole Station.
+Pertaining to the actions, people, or places at Amundsen-Scott South Pole Station.
+2. Patently crazy, primary evidence being the willing agreement to spend a year at Amundsen-Scott South Pole Station.